 Master’s in Counseling Degrees in Colorado – Explore 5 Online and On-Campus Options

 If you’re looking to become a counselor, you may consider doing so in Colorado.
-The most common pathway to becoming a counselor in the state is by earning a master’s degree and obtaining Licensed Professional Counselor (LPC) licensure.
-This license may open doors for you to work in a variety of roles and professional areas like helping kids in schools, working with people in rehabilitation centers, or providing valuable mental health counseling services.
+The most common pathway to becoming a counselor in the state is to earn a master’s degree and obtain Licensed Professional Counselor (LPC) licensure.
+This license may open doors to a variety of roles and professional areas, such as supporting students in schools, working with individuals in rehabilitation centers, or providing valuable mental health counseling services.
 This guide is designed to help you find a program that aligns with your interests.

 In This Article: